Influence of planetary gas accretion on the shape and depth of gaps in protoplanetary discs: Influence of gas accretion

 In this section, we investigate the effect of gas accretion on the gap shape and the pressure bumps generated by the planet exterior to its orbit.
-We compare three different simulations: (i) a planet accreting gas following the recipe presented in section \ref{section_gasaccroutine}, where the mass is removed from the disc and added to the planet (solid gray line in the following plots), (ii) a mass tapered planet where the mass of the planet is changed via the mass taper function given by equation \ref{masstapereq} and no mass is removed from the disc (dashed blue line) and (iii) a planet with a mass fixed to the value where the comparison is made (dotted dashed red line).
-Each simulation is compared when the planets reach the same mass $m_{\rm comp}$.
-For the mass tapered planet, $n_{\rm orb}$ is chosen so that the planet grows from 0 to $m_{\rm comp}$ in the same amount of orbits that the accreting planet needs to reach this mass.
-We chose to make the comparison before and after reaching gap opening mass for $\alpha = 10^{-2}$ and $h = 0.05$, where the gap opening mass is the mass needed to open a gap of depth $\Sigma/\Sigma_{\rm unp} = 0.1$, as in \cite{Crida2006}.
-We compare the structure of the disc for planets of masses equal to $\rm 0.5\;M_J$ (figure \ref{accVSnonacc}) and $\rm 1.5 \; M_J$ (figure \ref{accVsnonacc1.5}).
-With these parameters, $n_{\rm orb}$ is equal to 580 orbits for $m_{\rm comp} = 0.5 \; \rm M_J$ and to 4236 orbits for $m_{\rm comp} = 1.5 \; \rm M_J$.
+We compare three different simulations: (i) a planet accreting gas following the recipe presented in Sect. \ref{section_gasaccroutine}, where the mass is removed from the disc and added to the planet (solid gray line in the following plots); (ii) a mass-tapered planet where the mass of the planet is changed via the mass-taper function given by Eq. \ref{masstapereq} and no mass is removed from the disc (dashed blue line); and (iii) a planet with its mass fixed to the value where the comparison is made (dotted dashed red line).
+Each simulation is compared at the moment when the planets reach the same mass $m_{\rm comp}$.
+For the mass-tapered planet, $n_{\rm orb}$ is chosen so that the planet grows from 0 to $m_{\rm comp}$ over the same number of orbits that the accreting planet needs to reach this mass.
+We chose to make the comparison before and after reaching the gap-opening mass for $\alpha = 10^{-2}$ and $h = 0.05$, where the gap-opening mass is the mass needed to open a gap of a depth of $\Sigma/\Sigma_{\rm unp} = 0.1$, as in \cite{Crida2006}.
+We compare the structure of the disc for planets of masses equal to $\rm 0.5\;M_J$ (Fig. \ref{accVSnonacc}) and $\rm 1.5 \; M_J$ (Fig. \ref{accVsnonacc1.5}).
+Within these parameters, $n_{\rm orb}$ is equal to 580 orbits for $m_{\rm comp} = 0.5 \; \rm M_J$ and to 4236 orbits for $m_{\rm comp} = 1.5 \; \rm M_J$.